proteneer/timemachine/README.md

 ## Features

 1. Optimized for performance on modern NVIDIA GPUs.
-2. Analytical first order derivatives of the potential with respect to the coordinates and the forcefield parameters.
+2. Analytical first order derivatives of the potential with respect to the coordinates, forcefield parameters, and alchemical lambda via 4D decoupling
-3. Analytical second order hessian vector products and mixed vector products of the above at a 2.5x cost.
-4. Implements adjoint equations of motion via rematerialization, enabling one to differentiate objective functions with respect to an arbitrary number of forcefield parameters in a *single* backwards pass.
-5. Supports 3 and 4 dimensional coordinates, enabling geometric decoupling for alchemical methods and docking-like protocols.
-6. Mixed forcefield support, with AMBER for protein and OFF for small molecules.
+3. Integrated forcefield support, allowing one to compute derivatives of equilibrium thermodynamic observables.

 ## Functional Forms